Vryntel/Spreadsheet-Url-Tester/README.md

 - Column D: headers in JSON format
 - Column E: Body Type that can be JSON or TEXT
-- Column F: body in JSON/PLAIN TEXT format
+- Column F: body in JSON/TEXT format
 - Column G: Response Code returned by the request
-- Column H: Response body returned by the request
+- Column H: Response Body returned by the request

 ### Settings sheet

-You can edit the settings of the http requests:
+You can edit some adavnced settings of the HTTP requests:

 - validateHttpsCertificates: TRUE/FALSE --> If FALSE the fetch ignores any invalid certificates for HTTPS requests
 - followRedirects: TRUE/FALSE --> If FALSE the fetch doesn't automatically follow HTTP redirects; it returns the original HTTP response

-To run the script you can use the toolbar options "Url Tester".
-The first time when you run the script it will ask to grant permissions.
+To run the script you can use the toolbar options "Url Tester" > "Test Urls".
+The first time when you run the script it will ask you to grant permissions.